Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Description

 Request the Firmware Version and Capabilities of the current microcontroller.
-See the [M408](/User_manual/Reference/Gcodes/M408) command for a more comprehensive report on machine capabilities.
+See the [M409](/User_manual/Reference/Gcodes/M409) command for a more comprehensive report on machine capabilities ([M408](/User_manual/Reference/Gcodes/M408) in RRF 3.2 and earlier).

 ### Notes